-You can apply through clearing if:
+You can use Clearing if:

-- You apply late, after 30 June
+- You’re applying after 30 June

 How do I use Clearing?